 1. Muscle laxity and descent of facial soft tissues.
-Dr. Forsberg believes that correcting muscle laxity and drooping soft tissues in the face is critical for providing both a natural and long lasting result to the facelift.
+Our surgeons believe that correcting muscle laxity and drooping soft tissues in the face is critical for providing both a natural and long lasting result to the facelift.
 After the facial skin is lifted up, sutures are placed to tighten the deeper muscular layer (SMAS) and restore a natural contour to tissues in the cheek, pull the tissues drooping over the jaw bone (the jowl) back up, and tighten the muscles in the neck to help redefine the angle between the chin and neck.

 2. Skin laxity.
 It is true that over time, the skin will lose some of its elasticity and start to sag.
-Dr. Forsberg usually removes a relatively small amount of skin during the facelift to tighten it up a bit.
+Our surgeons usually remove a relatively small amount of skin during the facelift to tighten it up a bit.
 Some surgeons, however, rely solely or predominantly on skin tightening to provide their facial rejuvenation.
 When this approach is taken, the face can look pulled, over tightened, and unnatural.
 Additionally, skin stretches back out very quickly and so the results don’t usually stand the test of time.
-Dr. Forsberg is also extremely meticulous about placing the incisions in locations that will minimize their visibility.
-Below is a patient 6 months out from facelift surgery from Dr. Forsberg who’s incisions around the ear are nearly impossible to identify.
+Our surgeons are also extremely meticulous about placing the incisions in locations that will minimize their visibility.
+Below is a patient 6 months out from facelift surgery who’s incisions around the ear are nearly impossible to identify.

 3. Volume loss.
 A facelift alone manipulates the existing tissues and helps to restore a youthful proportion to facial dimensions but it does nothing to address the volume that has been lost in the face over the years.
-Dr. Forsberg has found that a conservative amount of fat transfer to the face during his facelift procedures helps to complete his natural rejuvenation.
+Our surgeons have found that a conservative amount of fat transfer to the face during his facelift procedures helps to complete his natural rejuvenation.
 Fat cells are harvested from elsewhere in the body and injected into areas where volume is deficient in the face.

 What other procedures are commonly performed in conjunction with facelift surgery?
 Is it safe to have all of these procedures at once?

-Multiple facial rejuvenation procedures are frequently performed by Dr. Forsberg in a single operation.
-While there are some combinations that would be unsafe or require too much time in the operating room (that Dr. Forsberg would advise you of), facelifts are frequently performed with many of the following procedures:
+Multiple facial rejuvenation procedures are frequently performed by our surgeons in a single operation.
+While there are some combinations that would be unsafe or require too much time in the operating room (that our surgeons would advise you of), facelifts are frequently performed with many of the following procedures:

 Blepharoplasty (eyelid surgery)